This course may be taken prior to or during the same term.

 The faculty, administration, and staff share a responsibility to provide accurate information and effective advice.
 The Division of Enrollment Affairs is responsible for providing students, faculty, and other advising staff with accurate information in the Catalog, Navigation Guide, and other publications.

-The academic advisors in the College of Arts, Social Sciences and Humanities, College of Business, College of Science, Engineering and Health, and College of Education and Professional Studies are responsible for acting as a resource to provide students with timely and accurate information on University-wide requirements, policies, procedures, and referrals to appropriate services.
+The academic advisors in the College of Arts, Social Sciences and Humanities, College of Business, College of Hal Marcus Science and Engineering, College of Health, and College of Education and Professional Studies are responsible for acting as a resource to provide students with timely and accurate information on University-wide requirements, policies, procedures, and referrals to appropriate services.

 The dean of each college and chairperson of each department ultimately are responsible for ensuring that academic advice is available and accessible to all students within the college or department.